Taming Transformers for High-Resolution Image Synthesis: On Context-Rich Vocabularies

 Sec.~\ref{sec:wurst} investigated the effect of the downsampling factor $f$ used for encoding images.
 As demonstrated in Fig.~\ref{fig:fstudyfaces}, large factors are crucial for our approach, since they enable the transformer to model long-range interactions efficiently.
 However, since larger $f$ correspond to larger compression rates, the reconstruction quality of the \emph{VQGAN} starts to decrease after a certain point, which is analyzed in Fig.~\ref{fig:quantfacefstudy}.
 The left part shows the reconstruction error (measured by LPIPS \cite{zhang2018perceptual}) versus the negative log-likelihood obtained by the transformer for values of $f$ ranging from $1$ to $64$.
 The latter provides a measure of the ability to model the distribution of the image representation, which increases with $f$.
 The reconstruction error on the other hand decreases with $f$ and the qualitative results on the right part show that beyond a critical value of $f$, in this case $f=16$, reconstruction errors become severe.
 At this point, even when the image representations are modeled faithfully, as suggested by a low negative log-likelihood, sampled images are of low-fidelity, because the reconstruction capabilities provide an upper bound on the quality that can be achieved.

 Hence, Fig.~\ref{fig:quantfacefstudy} shows that we must learn perceptually rich encodings, \ie encodings with a large $f$ and perceptually faithful reconstructions.
-This is the goal of our \emph{VQGAN} and Fig.~\ref{fig:vqvaegan} compares its reconstruction capabilities against a \emph{VQVAE} \cite{oord2018neural}.
-Both approaches use the same architecture of Tab.~\ref{tab:vqaearchitecture} and a factor $f=16$, which demonstrates how the \emph{VQGAN} provides high-fidelity reconstructions at large factors, and thereby enables efficient high-resolution image synthesis with transformers.
+This is the goal of our \emph{VQGAN} and Fig.~\ref{fig:vqvaegan} compares its reconstruction capabilities against the VQVAE \cite{oord2018neural} used in DALL-E \cite{ramesh2021zeroshot}.
+We observe that for $f=8$ and $8192$ codebook entries, both the VQVAE and \emph{VQGAN} capture the global structure faithfully.
+However, the textures produced by the VQVAE are blurry, whereas those of the \emph{VQGAN} are crisp and realistic looking (\eg the stone texture and the fur and tail of the squirrel).
+When we increase the compression rate of the \emph{VQGAN} further to $f=16$, we see that some reconstructed parts are not perfectly aligned with the input anymore (\eg the paw of the squirrel), but, especially with slightly larger codebooks, the reconstructions still look realistic.
+This demonstrates how the \emph{VQGAN} provides high-fidelity reconstructions at large factors, and thereby enables efficient high-resolution image synthesis with transformers.

 To illustrate how the choice of $f$ depends on the dataset, Fig.~\ref{fig:rfwfstudy} presents results on S-FLCKR.
 In the left part, it shows, analogous to Fig.~\ref{fig:fstudyfaces}, how the quality of samples increases with increasing $f$.
 However, in the right part, it shows that reconstructions remain faithful perceptually faithful even for $f32$, which is in contrast to the corresponding results on faces in Fig.~\ref{fig:quantfacefstudy}.
 These results might be explained by a higher perceptual sensitivity to facial features as compared to textures, and allow us to generate high-resolution landscapes even more efficiently with $f=32$. \quantfacefstudy \vqvaegan \rfwfstudy